the best-selling books of all time

 #6

-Against the backdrop of 18th-century China, the novel weaves a complex tapestry of family, love, and societal norms, centering on the Jia family’s decline and the doomed romance between Jia Baoyu and Lin Daiyu.
+Set in 18th-century China, the novel weaves a complex tapestry of family and societal expectations, centering on the Jia family’s decline and the tragic romance between Jia Baoyu and Lin Daiyu.

 “Truth becomes fiction when the fiction’s true; Real becomes not-real when the unreal’s real.”

-The Dream of the Red Chamber contains an extremely large cast; there are nearly 40 major characters and over 400 additional ones.
+The Dream of the Red Chamber has nearly 40 major characters and over 400 secondary characters.

 The Hobbit